 Drake Center faculty, staff, and peers provide individualized support in the development of transferrable skills and habits for success in college and beyond.
 Based on student goals and needs, the Drake Center meets students where they are in their understanding of the learning process and assists students in building a solid foundation of skills to enhance their academic, career, and personal success.

-Provided by faculty with specific expertise in teaching how to use reading and writing software, IPAD applications, and integration of applications across devices.
+Provided by faculty with specific expertise in teaching how to use reading and writing software, apps, and integration of apps across devices.
 Students are encouraged to make appointments to review, learn, or enhance their practical application of these technologies.

 Students may use the computer science labs when classes are not taking place.
 These are located in the MacFarlane Center, Rooms 112 and 113.
-Hours are from 6 a.m. to 1 a.m. daily.
-The Technology & Engineering Maker-Space [T.E.M.S.]
-Lab located in the basement of the MacFarlane Center is available for students to collaborate on projects and find support.
-Please check the schedule at the beginning of each semester to confirm drop in times and location(s).
+Hours are from 6 a.m. to 11 p.m. daily.

 Landmark College uses an online, cloud-based, Learning Management System (LMS) called Canvas.